Walter Energy shares up on report of possible bid

 NEW YORK Shares of Walter Energy Inc WLT.N jumped 28 percent Wednesday morning after a report that Anglo American (AAL.L) was weighing a bid for the metallurgical coal miner.

-The Times of London newspaper said in its market report on Wednesday that there were rumors of a bid for Walter by diversified mining group Anglo American.
+The Times of London newspaper said in its market report on Wednesday that there were rumours of a bid for Walter by diversified mining group Anglo American.

 The report said Anglo was said to be weighing an offer for Walter, pitched at $120 a share, and would discuss the matter over the weekend.